zaprocalypse/otherworldly-machinery/readme.md

 # Otherworldly Machinery

-This is a tool for generating unit build images for Epic7. his tool HEAVILY relies on Fribbel's Epic 7 Optimizer, so [if you don't know what I'm talking about, check that out first!]((https://github.com/fribbels/Fribbels-Epic-7-Optimizer/)) These build images are intended to give all the information about a unit in one place in an easy to understand way.
+This is a tool for generating unit build images for Epic7.
+This tool HEAVILY relies on Fribbel's Epic 7 Optimizer, so [if you don't know what I'm talking about, check that out first!]((https://github.com/fribbels/Fribbels-Epic-7-Optimizer/)) These build images are intended to give all the information about a unit in one place in an easy to understand way.

 ![Example group image](https://i.imgur.com/qx6MZAp.png)